Aravind0066/Sith-StudyFlow/README.md

 # 🧠 Sith StudyFlow - AI-Powered Productivity Companion

-Welcome to *Sith StudyFlow, a Streamlit-powered productivity dashboard infused with the power of **Groq AI* and *Darth Sidious-inspired UI*.
+Welcome to **Sith StudyFlow**, a Streamlit-powered productivity dashboard infused with the power of **Groq AI** and **Darth Sidious-inspired UI**.
 Whether you're planning your tasks, chatting with your AI assistant, or listening to mood-based music, this tool brings AI and organization into perfect harmony.

 ---

 ## 🏆 About the Hackathon

-This project was built for *Prompt Wars, a Star Wars-themed hackathon conducted by the **Android Club of VIT Chennai, which saw participation from over **190 teams* across various domains.
+This project was built for **Prompt Wars**, a Star Wars-themed hackathon conducted by the **Android Club of VIT Chennai**, which saw participation from over **190 teams** across various domains.

-We’re proud to say that we secured *🥈 2nd place* in this highly competitive event!
+We're proud to say that we secured **🥈 2nd place** in this highly competitive event!

 ### 🤖 Prompt-Centric Development

-In line with the hackathon’s core theme of “Prompt Wars,” we designed and implemented this project using *AI-assisted development with ChatGPT*.
+In line with the hackathon's core theme of "Prompt Wars," we designed and implemented this project using **AI-assisted development with ChatGPT**.

-While the *ideas, logic, and user experience design were fully conceptualized by our team, the majority of the **coding was accelerated through GPT-powered prompting* — showcasing how developers can now collaborate with AI to build working prototypes quickly and creatively.
+While the **ideas, logic, and user experience design were fully conceptualized by our team**, the majority of the **coding was accelerated through GPT-powered prompting** — showcasing how developers can now collaborate with AI to build working prototypes quickly and creatively.

-This approach reflects real-world trends where *prompt engineering and AI co-development* are becoming key productivity tools in software engineering.
+This approach reflects real-world trends where **prompt engineering and AI co-development** are becoming key productivity tools in software engineering.

 ---